Skip to contents

 • long research tradition: Educational and social sciences have a long research tradition in generating insights into social phenomena as well as learning and teaching.
 These insights have to be incorporated into applications of AI (e.g., Luan et al. 2020; Wong et al. 2019).
 This makes supervised machine learning a very important technology since it provides a link between educational and social theories or models on the one hand and machine learning on the other hand (Berding et al. 2022).
 However, this kind of machine learning requires humans to generate a valid data set for the training process, leading to small data sets.

-• complex constructs: Compared to classification tasks where, for instance, AI has to differentiate between a ‘good’ or ‘bad’ movie review, constructs in the educational and social sciences are more complex.
+• complex constructs: Compared to classification tasks where, for instance, AI has to differentiate between a ‘good’ or a ‘bad’ movie review, constructs in the educational and social sciences are more complex.
 For example, some research instruments in motivational psychology require to infer personal motifs from written essays (e.g., Gruber & Kreuzpointner 2013).
 A reliable and valid interpretation of this kind of information requires well qualified human raters, making data generation expensive.
 This also limits the size of a data set.

 • imbalanced data: Finally, data in the educational and social sciences often occurs in an imbalanced pattern as several empirical studies show (Bloemen 2011; Stütz et al. 2022).
 Imbalanced means that some categories or characteristics of a data set have very high absolute frequencies compared to other categories and characteristics.
 Imbalance during AI training guides algorithms to focus and prioritize the categories and characteristics with high absolute frequencies, increasing the risk to miss categories/characteristics with low frequencies (Haixiang et al. 2017).
 This can lead AI to prefer special groups of people/material, imply false recommendations and conclusions, or to miss rare categories or characteristics.